tiggerman120/code301ReadNotes/code301/class-04.md

 grid boxes seem so straightforward to use.
 I look forward to using them.

-I don't really know what else to put into todays reading because I have the grid reference sheet bookmarked

 ### parent

 `display` Defines the element as a grid container and establishes a new grid formatting context for its contents.